nencydhameja/nencydhameja.github.io/_pages/about.md

 <p>
 My research is centered on causal inference and policy evaluation in applied microeconomics.
 I study how institutions and local environments shape economic, labor-market, and health outcomes, using modern quasi-experimental methods including difference-in-differences, reweighting and confounding adjustment, and machine learning–augmented causal designs.</p>
 <p>
-Before academia, I spent over a decade in the IT industry.
-My technical background informs my work through an emphasis on reproducible pipelines, large-scale administrative data, and computational models (including LLM-based agent simulations) for studying economic behavior and policy interventions.
+Prior to my Ph.D., I pursued an Executive MBA in Singapore and earned a Bachelor of Technology in India.
+This technical background informs my research through an emphasis on reproducible workflows, large-scale administrative data, and computational modeling, including LLM-based agent simulations, for studying economic behavior and policy interventions.
 </p>
 <p><strong>Fields</strong>: Applied Microeconomics, Urban & Spatial Economics, Labor Economics, Computational Economics</p>
 <div class="notice--info">